 We know the road features that affect the pedestrian safety on a journey to school.
 Using evidence-based research of their impact on safety, a Star Rating is calculated at spot locations, where 1-star is the least safe and 5-star is the safest.
 SR4S combines a central web application and a data collection Android app that harness the power of the iRAP Star Rating for Pedestrians.

-Once the risk is measured, effective treatments to mitigate the risk can be considered by exploring the impact of changes in various road features and speed management actions.
+Once the risk is measured, effective scenarios of road treatments and their impact on safety can be simulated to identify cost-effective solutions.
 The implementation of the treatments can ultimately be tracked so that the partner and funder can see the benefits of their investment and the school teaching staff can educate the pupils on the correct use of the treatments.

 WHAT ROAD FEATURES ARE RECORDED?